-Overall, participants reported deficits in formal psychological support that was available and accessible during active professional and post-retirement life.
+Overall, participants reported deficits in formal psychological support that were available and accessible during active professional and postretirement life.
 They relied mostly on informal support from family, friends and ex-teammates.

 They suggested that elite sports stakeholders should recognise athletes' mental health concerns and ensure timely management by skilled professionals.